Published on 06 March 2017

 Vacant residential property

-A vacant residential property tax (VRPT) will be introduced from 1 January 2018.
+A vacant residential land tax was introduced on 1 January 2018.